-What's up in Paris is a magazine and an essential tool full of new ideas to give you extra help in planning your events and trips to the French capital.
+What's up in Paris is an essential magazine to give you extra help in planning your events and trips in Parisl.
 Luxury and boutique hotels, as well as accommodation for young people, unusual venues, top restaurants, incentives, nightlife, shopping … What’s Up in Paris introduces you to ‘the’ places to be in the capital from the hottest to the unmissable.

 Paris Committee Sales Manual 2018

 The Paris Committee Sales Manual 2018 is a professional publication produced by the Leisure Section of the Marketing Department and aimed especially at the Paris Committee markets (South East Asia, mainland China with Hong Kong and Taïwan, South Korea, Mexico and Colombia, Russia and Ukraine).
 It lists 122 sites in Paris and the region positioned on the Leisure and/or Business segment according to 4 categories: Leisure, Tours & Transport, Shopping and Accommodation.
 It is an essential tool for all foreign tour operators looking for new products and business contacts to initiate negotiations or develop existing relations.